vaakash/aakash-web/docs/shortcoder/faq.md

 A: No, it is not supported.
 But you can achieve something similar using JavaScript.

+### Q: Can custom field values be sanitized before they are used in shortcode content ?

+A: Yes.
+Shortcoder sanitizes custom field values by default before using them in shortcode content.
+If you want to use the full custom field value as-is, including HTML or JavaScript, disable sanitization in the Shortcoder general settings.

 ## v5.0+ Upgrade FAQs

 ### Q: After v5.0 upgrade all my shortcode names have hyphens